 How Do You Get to Long Island MacArthur Airport from Manhattan?

 The LIRR Ronkonkoma line runs from Penn Station (34th St) directly to Ronkonkoma station, which is approximately 2 miles from the airport.
-The train ride takes about 1 hour and 20 minutes.
-From the station, a short rideshare or taxi gets you to the flight school ramps in under 10 minutes.
+The train ride takes about 1 hour and 20 minutes on the Ronkonkoma branch, with departures roughly every 30 minutes during peak hours and hourly off-peak.
+From the station, a short rideshare or taxi gets you to the flight school ramps on Hering Drive or Arrival Avenue in under 10 minutes.
 Some schools may offer pickup — ask when you enroll.
+KISP is the farthest of the major NYC-area training airports from Manhattan, approximately 50 miles east via the Long Island Expressway (I-495), making it most practical for students in eastern Queens, central or eastern Long Island, or those willing to trade commute time for less congestion and Class C airspace experience.
+The total door-to-door time from Penn Station to a flight school lobby averages 1.5 to 2 hours each way.

 What Flight Schools Operate at Long Island MacArthur Airport?